Software Guide Rails

 This document defines high-level principles that all software engineers at Cancer Research UK should adhere to.
 This promotes strategic alignment and consistency between teams whilst empowering engineers to make lower-level decisions as part of their day-to-day work.
 The main benefits of adhering to these principles are that:

-- technical decision making is quicker as higher-level decisions have already been made
+- Technical decision making is quicker as higher-level decisions have already been made

 Assurance approach